-No building on any phase (or within an agreed implementation schedule) of the development hereby permitted shall be occupied until a Verification Report, pertaining to the surface water drainage system and prepared by a suitably competent person, has been submitted to and approved by the Local Planning Authority.
+No dwelling hereby permitted shall be occupied until a Verification Report, pertaining to the surface water drainage system and prepared by a suitably competent person, has been submitted to and approved in writing by the Local Planning Authority.
 The Report shall demonstrate the suitable modelled operation of the drainage system where the system constructed is different to that approved.
 The Report shall contain information and evidence (including photographs) of details and locations of inlets, outlets and control structures; landscape plans; full as built drawings; information pertinent to the installation of those items identified on the critical drainage assets drawing; and, the submission of an operation and maintenance manual for the sustainable drainage scheme as constructed.

 Reason: To ensure that flood risks from development to the future users of the land and neighbouring land are minimised, together with those risks to controlled waters, property and ecological systems, and to ensure that the development as constructed is compliant with and subsequently maintained pursuant to the requirements of paragraph 165 of the National Planning Policy Framework.

-No building hereby permitted shall be occupied until details of the implementation, maintenance and management of the sustainable foul drainage scheme for that phase have been submitted to and approved in writing by the local planning authority.
-The scheme shall be implemented and thereafter managed and maintained in accordance with the approved details.
-Those details shall include:

-A timetable for its implementation, and

-A management and maintenance plan for the lifetime of the development which shall include the arrangements for adoption by any public body or statutory undertaker, or any other arrangements to secure the operation of the sustainable drainage system throughout its lifetime.

-Reason: To ensure that the development does not contribute to, or is not put at unacceptable risk from, or adversely affected by, unacceptable levels of water pollution caused by mobilised contaminants in line with paragraph 170 of the National Planning Policy Framework.

-Subject to Conditions 18 and 19, no foul wastewater from residential dwellings shall be disposed of to a wastewater treatment works that discharges directly or indirectly into the River Stour other than in accordance with the measures specified for on-site package treatment plants (PTPs) set out in the letters from Marian Cameron Consultants Ltd to Ashford Borough Council (30 October 2020), or an alternative system to be agreed in writing with the Local Planning Authority.
+Subject to Conditions 15 no foul wastewater from residential dwellings shall be disposed of to a wastewater treatment works that discharges directly or indirectly into the River Stour other than in accordance with the measures specified for on-site package treatment plants (PTPs) set out in the letters from Marian Cameron Consultants Ltd to Ashford Borough Council (30 October 2020), or an alternative system to be agreed in writing with the Local Planning Authority, subject to details being submitted to and approved in writing by the Local Planning Authority, following consultation with Natural England and the Environment Agency, and written approval having been received from Natural England and the Environment Agency in relation to such alternative arrangements.
 Such measures (when implemented) shall ensure that all such wastewater is treated on site by such PTPs or alternative system.

-Reason: To ensure the proposals accord with the Habitats Regulations Assessment in providing appropriate drainage that accords with protection of the Stodmarsh SPA

-Residential foul wastewater may be disposed to a wastewater treatment works that discharges directly, or indirectly into the River Stour if alternative arrangements for the disposal of such wastewater have been agreed in writing with the Local Planning Authority, following consultation with Natural England and the Environment Agency, and written approval having been received from Natural England and the Environment Agency in relation to such alternative arrangements.

 Reason: To ensure the proposals accord with the Habitats Regulations Assessment in providing appropriate drainage that accords with protection of the Stodmarsh SPA